Rabbi Michael Hess Webber (she/her) is a 2021 graduate of the Reconstructionist Rabbinical College.

 In her free time, Rabbi Michael spends a lot of time in the dirt as an avid gardener.
 She loves going on walks in the woods and painting.
 Her dream is to one day write and illustrate a children’s book.
 She also spends a lot of time with her wonderful husband, Scott and their cats, Reuben and Ziggy.

 Robin Rosenfeld joined CJC in 2012.
-Having grown up in Allentown, PA, she earned her Bachelors Degree from the University of Maryland.
+She grew up in Allentown, PA and earned her Bachelors Degree from the University of Maryland, College Park.
 Her career took her to several Jewish organizations, including Jewish Community Centers in Rockville, MD; Fairfax, VA; Clifton, NJ; Wayne, NJ; Omaha, NE; and Rockland County, NY.
 Her roles escalated from Youth Director to Program Director to Director of Operations.
 She loved being a part of these communities and providing leadership to vibrant experiences for members.

 CJC attracted her because of the opportunity she will have to manage operations, which is her strength, to be a part of a diverse and established congregational community and to support members’ simchas.

-She also is happy to be near family and friends with whom she enjoys the TERPS, the Phillies and her Yorkshire terrier/poodle Simon.
+She also is happy to be near family and friends with whom she enjoys the TERPS, the Phillies and her young puppy Jack.

 Kara Seidel (she/her) joins CJC after four years of teaching at the Berman-Lipavsky religious school at Beth El.
 At Beth El, she taught both second and third-grade, Hebrew, and developed Tikkun Olam and J-STEAM electives, respectively.
 Additionally, she taught at their Towson neighborhood school, as well as co-facilitated monthly VolunTEAM programming for families.
 She is thrilled to get to know the CJC community and encourages any prospective and current family members to reach out!